 Alexey Leonov (on the right) with Anton Shkaplerov

 During this historic event, a severe malfunction in Leonov’s spacesuit almost caused his life.
 Due to a minor defect, his pressurized suit began to inflate during his spacewalk.
-The inflation quickly escalated to high levels and he couldn’t even re-enter the spacecraft.
-To gain flexibility, he released a valve of his suit to release the pressure to bleed off, but this resulted in a quick loss of oxygen, which nearly killed him.
+The inflation quickly escalated to high levels, and he couldn’t even re-enter the spacecraft.
+He released a valve of his suit to release the pressure to bleed off, but this resulted in a quick loss of oxygen, which nearly killed him.

 9. Pete Conrad